pauli2406/Deepl/Deepl/README.md

 This is just an basic Phonegap App to use the DEEPL Translator on an Android Phone.

-Built it here or just download the alreaady compiled Version.
+Built it on "https://build.phonegap.com" or just download the already compiled Version.